MMO stability

 Automatic reconciliation

+Implementing the considerations listed above avoids almost all discrepancies of payment statuses between your system and pawaPay.
 When using callbacks to receive the final statuses of payments, issues like network connectivity, system downtime, and configuration errors might cause the callback not to be received by your system.
+To avoid keeping your customers waiting, we strongly recommend implementing a status recheck cycle.
+For example, a periodic job that collects all payments that have been pending for an extended period.
+It can then query the respectiveCheck status

 endpoint to verify the status of the payment.